judy12345/Yuwei.github.io/_pages/about.md

 ---
 I'm a second-year Mphil student of Computer Science at Hong Kong Polytechnic University, supervised by Dr. [Kai Zhou](https://www4.comp.polyu.edu.hk/~kaizhou/).
 I completed my B.E. degree in Computer Science at Jinan University.

-My interest lies in TrustWorthy ML and now I work on the area of graph neural network including its theory foundations, model robustness and applications.
+My interest lies in TrustWorthy ML and now I am working on the area of graph neural network including its theory, robustness and applications.